YoelDevSoft1/LetVio-Digital-Solutions/README.md

 **Main Features**
 Build your startup website quickly and efficiently with:
 - 70+ fully coded elements
-- 3 fully coded example pages
+- 3 fully coded example Servicios
 - 30+ blocks
 - Responsive design

-**Example Pages**
+**Example Servicios**
-We created a set of pre-built pages to help you get inspired or show something to your clients.
+We created a set of pre-built Servicios to help you get inspired or show something to your clients.
 See them below:
 - [Landing Page](https://demos.creative-tim.com/astro-launch-ui/landing/): Designed to introduce the website's purpose and encourage the user to take an action.
 - [Product Page](https://demos.creative-tim.com/astro-launch-ui/product/): It's designed to give the user all the information they need to make a purchase decision
 - [Shopping Page](https://demos.creative-tim.com/astro-launch-ui/shopping-cart/): Includes a summary of the items in the cart and a form for billing and shipping information.